sensu/sensu-go-workshop/README.md

    $ sensuctl api-key grant sensu
    Created: /api/core/v2/apikeys/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
    ```

+   > _NOTE: self-guided trainees should grant an api-key for the `sensu` user,
+   > as shown above.
+Trainees in instructor-led workshops should create an
+   > api-key for their own user, using the username provided by the instructor
+   > (e.g. `sensuctl api-key grant <username>`)._

-   For our purposes, we want to capture this API key (the
+   For the purposes of this workshop, we want to capture this API key (the
    `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` part of the output) as an environment
    variable.
 You can either copy the output from the `sensuctl api-key grant`
    command manually, like this: